 God's people were to take a male lamb, an innocent one, kill it and wipe the blood on the doorposts of each house.
 Then they were to roast and eat the flesh of the animal.

 When the Angel of the Lord saw the house covered by the blood of the lamb, he would ‘pass over’ that house and the people inside would be saved from death.
 They would not face God's judgement.

 God was revealing a very important lesson for Prophet Moses and all His people:

 The criteria for God's salvation is decded by God, not by us.
 Salvation does not depend on how good we are, but on God's mercy alone.
 In the Passover, God had made it clear salvation was not about how good the people inside each house were, but whether it was covered by the blood of the lamb which God has provided.
 The Passover became a festival people celebrate to remember how God had spared them from death.

 The blood of the lamb that covers God's people

-2. What does God reveal about Himself and His relationship with His people in this reading?
+2. What has God revealed about Himself and His relationship with His people in this story?

 4. Who can you share this story with?